-The Château de Versailles is your closest Day Trip option being only 30 minutes from Central Paris by train.
-Inside the Chateau grounds the Grand Trianon, Petit Trianon and the Hamlet don't open until 12.00 so if you are there in the mornings you can either brave the massive crowds going through the to there being a music or water show almost every day.
+The Château de Versailles is your closest Day Trip option being only 30 minutes from Central Paris by shuttle train from St Lazare.
+You're obliged to see the chateau first as you have a timed ticket, but note that the Grand Trianon, Petit Trianon and the Hamlet don't open until 12.00 and are at the farthest point of the grounds so decide whether to head there before working your way back through the gardens and fountains or vice-versa.

+Your Paris Museum Pass only works for the Chateau, there's a +/-€9 supplement for the Trianons & Gardens due to there being a music or water show almost every day.
 The Chateau is closed on Mondays.